top of page

 Guide to Dog Poop Consistency and Health:This chart illustrates different forms and implications of dog poop consistency, ranging from hard, dry pellets indicating dehydration or constipation to various forms of diarrhoea suggesting possible health concerns.
 Understanding these variations can help monitor your dog's diet and health.

-Poop Scales - Part 2: This chart illustrates various poop colours and their potential health implications for pets, ranging from healthy light to dark brown to concerning colours like red, black, green, and orange, each suggesting different dietary issues or medical conditions that may require veterinary attention.
+Poop Scales - Part 2: This chart illustrates various poop colours and their potential health implications for pets.

-Poop Scales - Part 2: This chart illustrates various poop colours and their potential health implications for pets, ranging from healthy light to dark brown to concerning colours like red, black, green, and orange, each suggesting different dietary issues or medical conditions that may require veterinary attention.
+Poop Scales - Part 2: This chart illustrates various poop colours and their potential health implications for pets.

 📌 Your dog’s stools can signal early signs of digestive or health concerns.
 While occasional odd stools may be harmless, knowing when to act can help maintain your dog’s well-being.